-Significant process name

-Fruit product transport from distribution center to retail store

-Data sources

-Activity Data: Average kilometers traveled for produce in Germany

-Source: Trucking Association

-Emission Factor: U.K. Defra's Freight Transport

-Data quality

-The activity data does not reflect the product's actual transport distance or our company's shipping efficiency practices.

-The transport emission factor is specific to United Kingdom transport operations and not specific to Germany's transportation system (poor geographic indicator score).
+Significant process name Data sources Data quality Efforts to improve data quality Fruit product transport from distribution center to retail store Activity Data: Average kilometers traveled for produce in Germany Source: Trucking Association Emission Factor: U.K. Defra's Freight Transport The activity data does not reflect the product's actual transport distance or our company's shipping efficiency practices.
+The transport emis- sion factor is specific to United Kingdom trans- port operations and not specific to Germany's transportation system (poor geographic indicator score).

-Efforts to improve data quality

 We are working to improve our internal data collection efforts on product distance traveled to obtain country-specific emission factors for truck transport.

-Improving the quality of data for large emission sources can result in a significant improvement in the overall inventory quality.
-Therefore, if resource constraints exist, companies should focus data assessment and subsequent collection of higher quality data on the largest sources of emissions.

-Qualitative data quality assessment

-The qualitative data quality assessment approach applies scoring criteria to each of the data quality indicators.
-This rating system has elements of subjectivity.
-For example, some fuel emission factors do not change significantly over time.
-Therefore, a fuel emission factor that is over 10 years old, which would be assigned a temporal score of 'poor' with the data quality in table 8.2, may not be different from a factor less than 6 years old (a 'good' temporal score).
-Companies should consider the individual circumstances of the data when using the data quality criteria results as a basis for collecting new data or when using the results in an uncertainty assessment.
-(See chapter 10 for requirements and quidance on uncertainty.)
+criteria results as a basis for collecting new data or when using the results in an uncertainty assessment.
+(See chapter 10 for requirements and guidance on uncertainty.)